matt-harrison/starwars/README.md

   * migrate all public vars from classes to master object? (ex. hud.title)
   * migrate all functions from app to utils? (master as arg?)
   * reimplement kill() as a util?
-  * share common logic across friendlies, enemies, and player as utils
+  * share common logic across actor, player, etc as utils
 * performance improvements
   * audit each function
   * audit each class
   * audit each constant
 * move enemy dodge loop out of Player class
+* replace references to "dead" property with "active"
+* purge "remove" property from animation objects
 * handle death and remove outside classes from loop?
-* replace references to "dead" property with "active"
 * purge always falsy properties from episodes?
 * make enemy projectile rate a property of the level?
   * is weaponReady redundant to low shoot probability?